yezyilomo/django-restql/docs/querying_data.md

     ...
 ]
 ```
+You can see only `id` and `username` fields have been returned in a response as specified on a `query` parameter.

 ## Querying nested fields
-**Django RESTQL** support querying both flat and nested resources, so you can expand or query nested fields at any level as defined on a serializer.
+**Django RESTQL** support querying both flat and nested data, so you can expand or query nested fields at any level as defined on a serializer.
 In an example below we have `location` and `groups` as nested fields on User model.

 ```py
 from rest_framework import serializers